How much is a heat pump?

 These calculations underscore not just the potential energy savings, which can range from £65 to as much as £1,100 per annum according to the Energy Saving Trust, but also how energy prices and home specifics, like loft insulation, household heat demand and energy usage, can cause running costs to vary.

-How these compare to a traditional gas boiler
+How these costs compare to a traditional gas boiler

-Air to water heat pumps significantly lower running costs compared to conventional gas boilers.
+Heat pumps boast significantly lower running costs compared to conventional gas boilers.
 Because they use fossil fuels, a gas boiler's maximum efficiency caps at about 92%, whereas heat pumps can reach more than 400%.
-This means that for every unit of electricity, an efficient heat pump can provide 4X the amount of heat.
+This means that for every unit of electricity, a heat pump can provide 4X the amount of heat.

 Whilst gas prices are lower than electricity, heat pumps, coupled with the right central heating infrastructure, like underfloor heating or larger radiators, deliver heat more consistently and efficiently than standard boilers.
 This means they are still cheaper to run than a traditional gas boiler.